connexcs/docs/docs/customer-portal/cp-authentication.md

     + **Protocol**: Select **SIP (UDP)** for the protocol (**`SMPP`**: SMPP, for SMS, is not currently supported).
     + **Port**: Default = 5060.
 If using TLS protocol, this should be set to 5061.
     + **Dial Pattern**: Default = E164.
 The default selection is the industry standard.
     + **CLI Prefix, Tech Prefix, Strip Digits**:  Do NOT Use these fields.
-Use the Parameter Rewrite tab to modify numbers.
+Please contact us for assistance if needed.
     + **Bandwidth, Force From**: Do NOT Use these fields.
     + **Username, and Password**: Set when sending calls out (egress switch direction) to a remote system, setting this will allow the ConnexCS switch to operate as a client, or UAC.
 Not typically recommended unless you have a very specialized system.
     + **Switch Direction**: The available options are from the perspective of the customer switch (PBX, dialer, etc), and describe how that switch interacts with the ConnexCS switch.
 For switches that send and receive calls from ConnexCS, there will need to be separate entries for each direction.